Which Health Sharing Plans Don't Require Church Attendance?

 Is CrowdHealth a health sharing plan without church requirements?

-CrowdHealth has no faith or church requirement, but it is technically a healthcare crowdfunding platform, not a health sharing ministry.
+CrowdHealth has no faith or church requirement, but it's technically a healthcare crowdfunding platform, not a health sharing ministry.
 Members contribute to a crowdfund that pays medical bills.
-Monthly cost averages $140 for individuals under 55, with a $500 member commitment per health event.
+Monthly cost averages $140, with a $500 member commitment per health event.

 Can I join Medi-Share without going to church?